omid-arhami/topolow/README.md

-# Topolow: A mapping algorithm for antigenic cross-reactivity and binding affinity assay results
+# Topolow: A mapping algorithm for antigenic cross-reactivity and binding affinity assays

 ## Overview

-`topolow` is an R package that implements a novel algorithm for antigenic cartography mapping and analysis.
-The package uses a physics-inspired approach combining spring forces and repulsive interactions to find optimal point configurations in high-dimensional spaces.
+`topolow` is an R package that implements a novel, physics-inspired algorithm for antigenic cartography mapping and analysis.
+The algorithm addresses critical challenges in mapping antigenic relationships from incomplete experimental data, particularly for rapidly evolving pathogens like influenza, SARS-CoV-2, HIV, and dengue viruses.

+### Key Advantages

+- **Superior handling of missing data**: Effectively processes datasets with even more than 95% missing values
+- **Complete positioning**: Maps all antigens regardless of dimensionality or data sparsity
+- **Improved accuracy**: Achieves better prediction accuracy than traditional MDS approaches
+- **Stability**: Demonstrates orders of magnitude better consistency across multiple runs
+- **Automatic dimensionality optimization**: Determines optimal mapping dimensions through likelihood-based estimation
+- **Noise reduction**: Effectively reduces experimental noise and bias through network-based error dampening

 ## Installation